chirpley/docs/docs/source/wallet.rst

 Chirpley Wallet
 =====

-By clicking on the round button in je bottom-right corner, you can open up your wallet.
+By clicking on the round button in je bottom-right corner, you can open your wallet.
-Here you'll see an overview of all the financial information concerning your account.
+Here you will see an overview of all the financial information concerning your account.

 .. |wallet1| image:: _static/images/wallet-top.png